Menu

 Protecting medical missions

 Providing medical care to the wounded and sick in conflict situations is one of the essential principles of international humanitarian law.
-Within the United Nations, Spain co-led the adoption of Security Council resolution 2286 (2016), which condemns acts of violence, attacks and threats against medical personnel and hospitals in armed conflicts, calls on States to comply with relevant obligations under international humanitarian law, including that of guaranteeing that medical personnel and medical equipment can reach civilian populations in conflict situations unimpeded, and strongly urges States and all parties to armed conflicts to investigate violations of international humanitarian law and take measures against those responsible.
+Within the United Nations, Spain co-led the adoption of Security Council resolution 2286 (2016), the tenth anniversary of which falls in 2026.
+The resolution condemns acts of violence, attacks and threats against medical personnel and hospitals in armed conflicts, demands that States comply with relevant obligations under international humanitarian law, including that of facilitating unimpeded passage of medical personnel and medical equipment to civilian populations in conflict situations, and strongly urges States and all parties to armed conflicts to investigate violations of international humanitarian law and take action against those responsible.

-During the 34th International Conference of the Red Cross and Red Crescent (2024), the Kingdom of Spain and the Spanish Red Cross presented the joint open pledge “Health Care in Danger: Protecting the Medical Mission”.
-Spain co-chairs the protection of hospitals workstream of the global initiative to reactivate political commitment to International Humanitarian Law (the Global IHL Initiative).
-Co-launched by the International Committee of the Red Cross, this Initiative seeks to strengthen respect for and application of international humanitarian law in armed conflicts, to address current challenges, to promote universal respect for the provisions of international humanitarian law and develop practical recommendations regarding its effective application.
+During the 34th International Conference of the Red Cross and Red Crescent (2024), Spain and the Spanish Red Cross presented the joint open pledge “Health Care in Danger: Protecting the Medical Mission".
+Spain co-chairs the Protection of Hospitals workstream of the global initiative to reactivate political commitment to International Humanitarian Law (the Global IHL Initiative).
+Co-launched by the International Committee of the Red Cross (ICRC), this Initiative seeks to strengthen respect for and application of international humanitarian law in armed conflicts, to address current challenges, to promote universal respect for the provisions of international humanitarian law and develop practical recommendations regarding its effective application.

 Voluntary report on domestic implementation of international humanitarian law